UBS Assigned “a Neutral” Rating to Braskem S.A. (NYSE:BAK) Stock

 What Does Braskem S.A.’s Profitability and Valuation Ratios Tell Us About the Stock?

-The stock’s market cap achieved a total value of $2.58 billion as of the last trading session.
+The stock’s market cap achieved a total value of $2.99 billion as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
-The price-to-earnings ratio for Braskem S.A.
-(NYSE:BAK) is 6.90.
 The price-to-earnings ratio is a method of assessing corporate values by comparing them to their per-share profit.
-Forward P/E stands at 27.35.
+Forward P/E stands at 17.23.
 Forward price-to-earnings is calculated using predicted earnings for the next financial year’s P/E determination.
-The stock has achieved an effective Price-to-Sales Ratio of 0.13 that mirrors the cost to be found for sales by the market.
-The firm managed a Price-to-Book ratio of 1.51, which equates the market value of a stock with its book value.
+The stock has achieved an effective Price-to-Sales Ratio of 0.16 that mirrors the cost to be found for sales by the market.
+The firm managed a Price-to-Book ratio of 2.18, which equates the market value of a stock with its book value.

 Is Insider Trading a Real Thing?